A stone is not polished without friction, nor a person perfected without adversity.

 ©Leslie Owen Wilson

-Strong negative emotions as creative fuel:
+Negative emotions and creativity – How to use strong negative emotions as creative fuel:

 For some strong emotions can be great sources for inspiration.
 It goes without saying that most of us seek to have and sustain positive emotional outlets, experiences, and responses.
 We are all familiar with, honor and value strong positive emotions like joy, love, comfort, belonging, happiness, elation, success, and so forth.